OpenSauce04/cranny/README.md

 ## How?

-Setting up Cranny involves creating symlinks inside a `tracks` directory with pre-determined filenames which match up with each hour of the day, starting from `0` which corresponds to midnight:
+Setting up `cranny` involves creating symlinks inside a `tracks` directory with pre-determined filenames which match up with each hour of the day, starting from `0` which corresponds to midnight:

 ```
 ~/.local/share/cranny/tracks/0